Model Categories

 Feature Extractors

-- parameters.modelselects the embedding model.
+parameters.modelselects the embedding model.- Collections compute an

-- Vector field names include the extractor version (e.g., text_extractor_v1_embedding).
+output_schemareflecting the chosen model’s vector dimensions. - Vector field names include the extractor version (e.g.,

 Retriever Stages

-- Most stages expose a modelparameter or use the feature URI to infer the model.
+modelparameter or use the feature URI to infer the model. - Stage-level caching (

-- Stage-level caching (cache_stage_names) combined with inference caching shortens repeated requests.
+cache_stage_names) combined with inference caching shortens repeated requests.

 Versioning Strategy